FoxGeoff/AngInputOutputEx/README.md

 3. Note: we need to restart the sever to see the results
 4. Add redistration to the Material Module
 4. Test with <https://tburleson-layouts-demos.firebaseapp.com/#/docs>```fxLayoutAlign="space-around center"```

+## We now have a starter project with Angular Material and Angular Flex Layout